 Another important thing in ecommerce testing is to check the performance of your website/application.
 You need to conduct performance testing on parameters such as webpage loading speed, throughput, data transfer rate, efficiency, uptime, database performance, website traffic load tolerance, error messages, etc.

 You need to make your ecommerce website is having high search engine visibility so that you can get considerable user traffic to your site.
 You can do this by implement search engine optimization (SEO) on your website.
 You need to test whether SEO strategies such as title tags, meta-descriptions, URL structure, image alt tags, etc are implemented correctly.

 There are other common things in your ecommerce application you need to test and they include website content, webpage format, website accessibility, cookies, social buttons, adding/deleting content, removing/adding links, web standards, analytics, and making changes to shipping settings.

-By conducting thorough testing on your ecommerce website/application, you can significantly reduce the number of errors that crop up when the website is made live to your customers.
+By conducting thorough ecommerce website application testing, you can significantly reduce the number of errors that crop up when the website is made live to your customers.